 In this post, I’m going to show you the best example of Mid Century Modern decor in the film, the Parr family home.
 (I’m focusing purely on the decor so there will be no plot spoilers ahead!)

 The production team were inspired by Modernist architect Mies van der Rohe as well as architectural photographer Ezra Stoller.
 During this design movement, buildings featured angular lines, ample windows and open floor plans.
-Many Mid-century houses utilized then-groundbreaking post and beam architectural design that eliminated bulky support walls in favour of walls that looked like they were made of glass.
+Many Mid-century houses utilized post and beam architectural design that eliminated bulky support walls in favour of walls that looked like they were made of glass.

 The living space:

 The concept of ‘bringing the outside in’ was also very popular during that time period.
 Again, the floor to ceiling windows help with this as they allow the outside and inside to be visually linked.
 However, the key to this concept is the use of nature and natural materials within the interior space.
 The Parr home is built into a mountain, so the use of the mountain rock within the interior walls is very clever.
 There are also a lot of houseplants throughout the house, which helps to solidify the concept.
-Of course, all the plants used were very on trend in the 1960s – cheese plants, palms ad bamboo to name a few.
+Of course, all the plants used were very on trend in the 1960s – cheese plants, palms and bamboo to name a few.

 The furniture used in the house has been inspired by designers for Knoll.
-Knoll were responsible for creating many key pieces of furniture within the mid century design movement.
+Knoll were responsible for creating many key pieces of furniture within the mid-century design movement.
 The angular wooden legs on the chairs and the arched chair backs perfectly capture the retro vibe.

 Another key Mid Century design feature is Terrazzo flooring, which has been used within the open plan living space and kitchen.